Ramgopalbhat10/lerna-svelte/packages/mdx-blog/src/routes/blog/building-a-blog-with-astro.md

 Astro comes with its own [component syntax](https://docs.astro.build/core-concepts/astro-components/).
 Any file with the `.astro` extension represents a single Astro component and it follows the **Single-File Component (SFC)** pattern by containing the HTML, CSS, and JavaScript needed to render the component in the same file.

 The Astro component syntax is very similar to HTML and JSX.
-In fact, it's a superset of HTML and every component must include an HTML template.
+It's a superset of HTML and every component must include an HTML template.

 Astro also has the concept of a [Frontmatter component script](https://docs.astro.build/core-concepts/astro-components/#frontmatter-script) to build dynamic components.
 The component script natively supports JavaScript and Typescript and it will only be processed at build time.